 Secondly, an athlete who hasn’t played in the Palaro for 2 years.

 Was included in the girls.
-At the same time, and did not include several gold medalists in the trip.
+At the same time, and did not include several gold medalists on the trip.

 While we haven’t done the data yet on the other countries (that is to come).

-It’s unlikely this team will exceed the 6 gold medals won in 2018 or if half of these athletes will win awards.
+It’s unlikely this team will exceed the 6 gold medals won in 2018 or that half of these athletes will win awards.

 Several athletes who were more qualified were left out of this team.